 How Do I Know When My Breast Implants Need Replacing?

-Patients who have a saline implant rupture will be able to visibly tell that the implant needs replacing.
+Patients who have a saline implant rupture will be able to tell that the implant needs replacing visibly.
 Saline implants are made out of saltwater and so if the implant’s shell ruptures this saltwater is released into the breast and absorbed by the body.
 Although this process poses no medical risks, the implants will need removing or replacing since one or both breasts will have deflated and the shell will be remaining.
 If patients have silicone or gummy bear implants it tends to be less obvious if the implant has ruptured since the silicone is not absorbed by the body.
 This is why regular breast screenings are recommended for patients with these implants so they can check whether or not their implants have ruptured and need replacing.

 Ultimately, if a patient is experiencing pain or other symptoms they are concerned about they should consult a Board-Certified Plastic Surgeon to check that their implants do not need replacing.